Risks and consequences of hidden employee leasing

 What is temporary employment and when does it become problematic?

-In the case of employee leasing, there is a legal submission of the Temporary Employment Act (AÜG) before.
-This law defines what the conditions are for a hirer to be authorised to supply workers to a borrower.
-To do this, the relevant companies must have a licence from the Federal Employment Agency.
-This is called a licence requirement.
+In the case of employee leasing the Temporary Employment Act (AÜG) applies.
+This law defines the conditions under which a company is authorized to supply workers to a client company.
+To do so, the relevant companies must obtain a license from the Federal Employment Agency, known as a licensing requirement.

 If this legal requirement is circumvented, it becomes problematic.
-A concealed supply of labour is deemed to exist if a contract for work or service meets the criteria of a temporary employment contract in practice.
-Temporary employment agency is not fulfilled.
-There are various factors that can be present here, for example, if it is a case of a concealed employee leasing.
-This can mean, for example, that the employees are integrated into the company organisation or that they are bound by the hirer's instructions.
+Concealed labor supply occurs when a contract for work or services effectively meets the criteria of a temporary employment contract in practice. temp employment are not met in such cases.
+Various factors may indicate concealed employee leasing, such as employees being integrated into the company’s structure or subject to the hirer’s direct instructions.

 If there is such a deception, this can have serious legal and financial consequences.